Lessons learned as a QA Lead in a startup

 - The wise thing to use is to use data.

-- The important thing to mind is to mind your health.
+- The important thing to mind is to mind your well-being.

-With this article, the series of joining a startup as the first QA comes to an end.
-To read more articles from this series, follow this link.
+With this article, the series of joining a startup as a QA Lead comes to an end.

 If you enjoyed reading it so far, please spread the word and share it with your friends or on social media.
 I appreciate every share.

-Additionally, if you want to be notified when a new article comes out, subscribe below and follow blog on Twitter.
+Additionally, if you want to be notified when a new article comes out, subscribe to the newsletter below and follow the blog on Twitter.